orestispanago/LK/README.md

 - sunpos_0_1000: test

-- trace2csv: runs simulation  and saves ray hit coordinates on flat absorber to csv
+- trace2csv: runs simulation for each sun position and saves ray hit coordinates on flat absorber to csv

 - plot_csv2gif: reads csv files, plots and creates gif